anhtuan0806/Fibonacci-Hashing-/README.md

 ```

 The output reports the load factor, average chain length, maximum chain length and execution times for both hashing strategies.

+Additionally, the program writes these metrics to `results.csv` so they can be
+opened in spreadsheet software like Excel for further analysis.